-- i.
-Infrastructure delivery is to be provided in accordance with the Cumbalum Precinct B Voluntary Planning Agreement (VPA). - ii.
+- Infrastructure delivery is to be provided in accordance with the Cumbalum Precinct B Voluntary Planning Agreement (VPA).
+Key summary provisions of the VPA are reproduced below.
+For further detail relating to the following, refer to the VPA. - ii.
 The staging, sizing and construction of infrastructure provided under the VPA is to be sufficient to accommodate the projected total development yield of the precinct, including those properties that are not subject to the VPA.
 The development of land not subject to the Cumbalum Precinct B VPA is to be undertaken in a manner consistent with the staging, location and timing of infrastructure provided under the VPA and otherwise as outlined below.

-Council has signed a Voluntary Planning Agreement (VPA) with the principal landowners of the Cumbalum Precinct B development.
-This agreement sets out the infrastructure required for Cumbalum Precinct B development and the funding and timing of that infrastructure.
+Council has signed a Voluntary Planning Agreement with the principal landowners of the Cumbalum Precinct B development.
+This agreement sets out the infrastructure required for the development of the Cumbalum Precinct B development and the funding and timing of that infrastructure.

-The Precinct B VPA takes precedence to the extent of any consistency between this DCP and the PA
+The Precinct B VPA takes precedence to the extent of any consistency between this DCP and the VPA